 See to it that no one misleads you.
 For many will come in My name, saying, ‘I am the Christ,’ and will mislead many.
 Matthew 24:4-5 (NASB)

 Notice that Jesus warned us twice to not be misled.
 The Greek word for misled is planao.
 It can also mean “deceived.”
 Jesus is warning us to not be deceived.
 When He said, “many will come,” Jesus used the Greek word “polys.”
-It refers to a tremendous number.
-Jesus warned the disciples about a tremendous number of deceivers.
+It refers to a very large number.
+Jesus warned the disciples about a very large number of deceivers.
 I have discovered that during my lifetime at least thirty men have claimed to be Jesus, and at least seven men are claiming to be Jesus even now.
 The point is that Jesus’ warning about deception is already in progress.
 It is occurring and the tribulation has not yet even started.

 Then in verse 24, Jesus tells us that during the last half of the tribulation deception will explode and be extremely convincing because they will use great signs and wonders to mislead.
 The verse says,